Harshithad9/SuprMentr-Web-Development-Internship-2026/README.md

 - Broke the webpage into reusable UI components
 - Sketched the layout to understand component-based design

+### ✅ Assignment 10 – Weather Dashboard
+Developed a React dashboard to display weather information Fetched real-time data from a public weather API Handled loading states and error messages while retrieving data

+### ✅ Assignment 11 – Mood Tracker
+Built a React application to track user moods
+Used React hooks (useState) to manage application state Updated the UI dynamically when users selected a mood

+### ✅ Assignment 12 – Dynamic List App
+Created a task management app using React hooks Implemented functionality to add and delete tasks dynamically Managed task lists using React state and user input

 ---

 ## 🎯 Key Learning Outcomes